rogit31/vostera.md/Session Planning.md

 - Who in general knows about the old world?
 - Who knows about Aylin's secret?
 - Who knows the academy's actual goals?

-## Notes
-they're charging weapons hella got two weapons from the banbaro war hammer and one extra